BAndysc/LibProtobufZeroSharp/README.md

 The results are more than promising.
 Message writing is 10 times faster than the official implementation and allocates zero additional bytes compared to 168 MB in the official implementation!
 (For reference, the final encoded message is 52 MB).
 Interestingly, this even outperforms the ProtoZero C++ implementation.

+However, it is important to add that the most of the cost in canonical implementation comes from the message creation itself.
+The writing in my tests took around 100 ms (still twice as slow) and did not allocate additional memory.
+But it doesn't really matter because with official Protobuf you are forced to create the message anyway, so the cost is not avoidable.

 To test native ProtoZero yourself, you need to download the submodule first `git submodule update --init --recursive` and run `native/build.sh` or `native/build.cmd` to build it first.
 On Windows, you have to execute this batch script from x64 VS Developer Console, as it invokes `cl.exe` command.